 8 million women in the UK have hair loss.
 This has many causes – genetics, illness, trauma, pregnancy, and menopause are just a handful of them.
 But whatever the cause, losing your hair can have a devastating affect on your mental health.

 Hair is of enormous significance for women.
-Culturally, it has been regarded as central to femininity for hundreds and even thousands of years.
+Culturally, it is central to femininity.
+This has been the case for hundreds and even thousands of years.
 Almost every society associates hair with female beauty, youth and health.
-To this day, from an early age, girls are encouraged to wear their hair in attractive styles.
+To this day, from an early age, girls are told to wear their hair in attractive styles.

 Even in these more enlightened times, women are still conditioned to have a sense of pride in how their hair looks.
 Historically, women have had their heads forcibly shaved as a method of humiliation and punishment since time immemorial.
 As recently as the 1940s, around 20,000 French women were publicly shaved for collaborating with the occupying German Army during World War Two.

 For good reasons and bad, the desirability of having beautiful hair is completely embedded in the subconscious minds of women.
 There can also be stigma.
 With men, hair loss can be a source of well-meaning humour (often wrongly!), but with women it is the source of hushed whispers and stares.
 So it is no surprise that hair loss can result in a variety of mental health issues for women.

 Here are some of the psychological effects hair loss can cause.

 Loss Of Self Esteem